Vaishnavi2701-mk/Git-Github/README.md

 </br> As soon as we passed the command "git merge my_branch", "my_branch" is merged with "main" branch, and now all the changes we have done in the "my_branch" are visible into "main" branch.

 <h1> Working with existing project </h1>

+While working with existing project we have to keep in mind that we dont have an access of that particular project and we cannot make direct changes to it.
+There are several steps we have to follow.

+<h3>Step 1</h3>
+The first thing we have to do is fork a repository.
+On a project repository there are three options in top right corener, watch, star, fork, click on the "fork" option.

+<h3> Step 2</h3>
+Next thing you have to do is clone that URL.
+We have to clone a project on our local machine and to do so follow a command;

+git clone your_project_url</br>